2019-20 Course Structure

 - Genetic Epidemiology

 If you wish to study global health policy in resource limited settings please refer to the MSc in International Health and Tropical Medicine.

 Teaching is delivered during the first two terms (October to March) and for up to two weeks in the third term (April/May) through a range of methods, including lectures, seminars, workshops, student presentations, self-directed learning and independent study.
-All students are allocated to a tutor group of five to six students, and will meet with either their epidemiology or statistics tutor approximately every two weeks for tutor-led activities.
+All students are allocated to a tutor group of five to six students, and will meet with either their epidemiology or statistics tutor approximately four to five times for tutor-led activities.